Idi language

 Idi is a Pahoturi language spoken in Western Province, Papua New Guinea.
 The so-called Pahoturi dialects form a dialect chain with Idi proper at one end and Agob proper at the other.

 Name

 The language has been also known as Diblaeg, Dibolug, Dimisi, Dimsisi.

-Tame is a dialect distinct from Idi.
+Taeme is a dialect distinct from Idi.

 Social context

 Idi is in contact with other Papuan languages of different families, including Nen, Nambo, and the closely related Agob.